coupJo/space-policy-docket/README.md

 **Live site:** https://coupjo.github.io/space-policy-docket/

-**Status:** Docket tab live with real Congress.gov bills and Federal Register rulemaking, plus an auto-generated "This Week in Space Policy" digest.
+**Status:** Docket tab live with real Congress.gov bills and Federal Register rulemaking, a "This Week in Space Policy" digest, and a Money Map of NASA award spending.
 All refreshed daily.

 ## What's in each file